-Was it made according Was it made for

-to a substantively purposes other than
+Was it made for purposes other than personal gain?

-correct procedure? personal gain?

 Was it made in good faith and is reasonably believed by the whistleblower to be true?

 Was it made to the right authority? (see Sections 5 - 8 of the Act and its Regulations)